Sara-Ho99/web-api-hackathon-group-3/readme.md

 4. Put a trivia question and let an dad joke answer it lol
 5. Trivia game --> final option

+# BrainTease

+1. Group 3 BrainTeaser: Joice Sara Sonal
+2. Purpose of our app: training your brain, expanding your general knowledge and being cute (by Sonal)
+3. Demo and highlights

-# Steps for Trivia Game
+# Overview for Trivia Game

 1. Define Requirements: